openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 I decided to have a go at it by testing its image analyzing capabilities for the Systems Diagram (SD) I made using Robert Sabourin's [^2] Wrap-O-Matic chocolate wrapping system, which can be found in his latest book "Charting the Course: Coming Up with Great Ideas, Just In Time" [[3]](#ref3).
 I modeled the system using OPM to create my Object Process Diagram (OPD).

 This report explores how ChatGPT-4o treats and identifies things within OPM diagrams and demonstrates AI’s potential to empower systems engineering.
-This is my first initial reaction to ChatGPT-4o abilities.
+This is my first reaction to ChatGPT-4o abilities.

 [^1]: Dov Dori is a Lecturer at MIT System Design, and a Professor of Information Systems Engineering at Technion – Israel Institute of Technology Management.
 [^2]: Robert Sabourin has over 30 years of management experience leading teams of software development professionals.
 He has provided extensive consultancy services, is an adjunct professor at McGill University, and is a popular speaker at software engineering conferences worldwide.